matthewswitt/COD/README.md

 # COD

 Cool website to compare your statistics against a friend.
+I CHANGED IT PROPERLY UNLIEK SOPHIE!